BILGI-IE-421/ie421-2025-2026-1-termproject-beyond-the-noise/README.md

 * **Feature Engineering - Vehicle Type Standardization:**
 The raw vehicle type data contained high noise (typos, redundant categories).
 Analysis showed the top 20 vehicle types covered 97% of the data.

-&nbsp;These top types were consolidated into broader categories (e.g., grouping "bike", "motorcycle", "bicycle" into "two wheeled").
+These top types were consolidated into broader categories (e.g., grouping "bike", "motorcycle", "bicycle" into "two wheeled").
 Rare or irrelevant types outside this consolidated list were removed.

 * **Feature Engineering - Contributing Factor Standardization:**
 Similar to vehicle types, over 80 diverse contributing factors were analyzed.
 Nonsensical values were removed.

- &nbsp;Remaining factors were grouped into actionable categories such as "distraction", "unsafe driving", "impairment", and "vehicle defect".
+Remaining factors were grouped into actionable categories such as "distraction", "unsafe driving", "impairment", and "vehicle defect".

 * **Categorical Encoding:** The newly standardized vehicle type and contributing factor columns underwent categorical encoding to prepare them for analysis.